NalendraX8/Ferrari-Website-Front-End/README.md

 # Ferrari-Website-Front-End
-This is html, css and js with a simple and elegant website
+This is html, css and js with a simple and elegant website with a loading page